MatijaNovosel/neat-memos/README.md

 - Adding and editing notes in a markdown format that fully supports various features such as code highlighting
 - File storage
 - Sharing your memos with other people through a public link
+- Kanban board management for more detailed tasks

 ## Install the dependencies